zemation/cloud-master-io-library/operating-systems/linux/linux-essentials/linux-essentials-section-1.md

-# Linux Essentials Section 1
+# Linux Essentials Topic 1: The Linux Community and a Career in Open Source

 ## Lesson 1-1 Linux Evolution and Popular Operating Systems
 ### Introduction